Grand Slider II

 If you specify your doors with lift and slide functionality a longer colour matched handle is fitted as standard.

-As standard the Grand Slider II sliding door system is available in powder coated Anthracite Grey (RAL 7016) semi-gloss, Traffic White (RAL 9016) semi-gloss and Graphite Black (RAL 9011) matt.
+As standard the Grand Slider II sliding door system is available as standard in polyester powder coated Anthracite Grey (RAL 7016) semi-gloss, Graphite Black (RAL 9011) matt or Slate Grey (RAL 7015) matt.

 In addition to these standard colours it is also possible to powder coat the doors in one of more than 200 RAL classic colours (in full-gloss, semi-gloss or matt finish) or textured finishes to meet the requirements of almost every type of project - we can even manufacture the doors with different colours on the internal and external faces of the system to allow you to match internal and external finishes of your house.